Is it safe to get a flu shot during pregnancy?

 Answer From Mary Marnach, M.D.

 Yes, it's safe to get a flu shot during pregnancy.
-In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that anyone who is pregnant during flu season get a flu shot, regardless of the trimester.
+In fact, the Centers for Disease Control and Prevention and the American College of Obstetricians and Gynecologists recommend that people who are pregnant during flu season get a flu shot no matter what trimester they're in.

 A flu shot during pregnancy can help:

-• Prevent the flu and other health problems.
-Changes in the immune system, heart and lungs during pregnancy make pregnant people more likely to become seriously ill from the flu.
+• Prevent the flu and other health problems in pregnant people.
+Changes in the immune system, heart and lungs make pregnant people more likely to become seriously ill from the flu.
 Getting a flu shot can help prevent the flu during pregnancy.
-The flu shot also reduces a pregnant person's chances of being hospitalized with the flu by about 40%.
+The flu shot also lowers a pregnant person's chances of being hospitalized with the flu by about 40%.

-• Prevent potential fetal health problems due to the flu.
-Having a fever caused by the flu early in pregnancy might increase the risk of fetal birth defects and other fetal health problems.
+• Prevent fetal health problems due to the flu.
+Having a fever caused by the flu early in pregnancy might raise the risk of health conditions present at birth and other health problems in an unborn baby, called a fetus.

 • Protect a baby after birth.
-Infants are at a higher risk of severe flu symptoms.
-But a flu vaccine can't be given until a baby is 6 months old.
+Infants are at a higher risk of serious flu symptoms.
+But babies can't get a flu vaccine until they're 6 months old.
 The antibodies that develop from a flu shot during pregnancy pass through the placenta.
-They also go through breast milk if you're breastfeeding.
-These antibodies help protect your baby from the flu after birth.
+They also go through breast milk.
+These antibodies help protect babies from the flu after they are born.

-When you get vaccinated, request the flu shot — not the nasal spray vaccine.
+When you get vaccinated, ask for the flu shot — not the nasal spray vaccine.
 The flu shot is made from a virus that is not active.
 That makes it safe during any stage of pregnancy.
-The nasal spray vaccine isn't recommended for use during pregnancy.
+The nasal spray vaccine isn't recommended during pregnancy.

-If you have concerns about the flu shot during pregnancy, talk to a member of your healthcare team.
+If you have questions about the flu shot during pregnancy, talk with a member of your healthcare team.

 With